-The DRAGEN DNA Applications massively accelerate the secondary analysis of NGS data.
+The DRAGEN DNA Pipeline massively accelerates the secondary analysis of NGS data.
 For example, the time taken to process an entire human genome at 30x coverage is reduced from approximately 10 hours (using the current industry standard, BWA-MEM+GATK-HC software) to approximately 20 minutes.
 Time scales linearly with coverage depth.

-These applications harness the tremendous power of the DRAGEN Bio-It Platform and include highly optimized algorithms for mapping, aligning, sorting, duplicate marking, and haplotype variant calling.
-They also use platform features such as compression and BCL conversion, together with the full set of platform tools.
+These pipelines harness the tremendous power of the DRAGEN Bio-It Platform and include highly optimized algorithms for mapping, aligning, sorting, duplicate marking, and haplotype variant calling.
+They also use platform features such as hardware-accelerated compression and optimized BCL conversion, together with the full set of platform tools.